sriramprog/Stanford-Medicine-Project/README.md

 The primary goal was to design clearer workflows and decision-support mechanisms that ensure critical lab results are reviewed, escalated, and acted upon promptly—without overburdening clinical staff or disrupting existing clinic operations.
 This is crucial as nephrology clinics handle patients with chronic kidney disease who are especially vulnerable to abnormal lab results such as elevated potassium levels.
 In practice, lab values requiring urgent action may be reviewed late or escalated inconsistently due to unclear role ownership, fragmented workflows, and competing clinical priorities.
 These gaps can delay intervention and increase the risk of patient harm.

 ### Methodology:
-1. Stakeholder & Role Mapping
+Part 1: Stakeholder & Role Mapping
 I mapped the core stakeholders involved in nephrology clinic operations—including physicians, nurses, advanced practice providers, and care coordinators—to understand how responsibilities for lab review, escalation, and patient follow-up were distributed.
 This step surfaced role boundaries, workload pressures, and coordination gaps that can delay action on abnormal lab results.

-Core Stakeholders, Responsibilities, and Pain Points:
 1. Physicians (MD / Nephrologist)
 Primary Responsibilities:
 - Final clinical decision-making for abnormal lab results